Valencia Logo

 Valencia Logo 1921-1941

-This emblem is based on a previous version that appeared in the first year of the club’s existence.
-Above is a gray-black bat (before that, it was completely black), and below is a triangular coat of arms.
-Directly below the animal is a blue rectangle with the words “Valencia C.F.”
-On the logo of 1919-1920. the quadrangle was purple and contained the letters “V. C. F.” (from Valencia Football Club).
+This emblem is based on a previous version in the club’s first year of existence.
+Above is a gray-black bat (previously completely black), and below is a triangular coat of arms.
+Directly below the animal is a blue rectangle labeled “Valencia C.F.”
+On the 1919-1920 logo, the quadrangle was purple and contained the letters “V. C. F.” (from Valencia Football Club).

-The shield’s inside is lined with the same stripes as the rhombus was decorated on the city coat of arms.
+The shield’s inside is lined with the same stripes as those on the rhombus on the city’s coat of arms.
 There are only nine of them: five yellow and four red.
-In the center, there is a soccer ball, the design of which has hardly changed.
-At the Valencia club in 1921-1941. there was one unpopular logo that looked like a simplified version of the basic graphic.
+In the center is a soccer ball, the design of which has hardly changed at Valencia from 1921 to 1941.
+There was one unpopular logo that looked simplified to the basic graphic.
 The artists changed the proportions and colors of the elements, but the experiment was unsuccessful.

 1941 – the 1970s